-The Brain Injury program is managed by Stuart Hoffman, PhD.
+The Brain Health & Injury program is managed by Stuart Hoffman, PhD.

-Note: Studies of TBI and stroke rehabilitation that include the initial development of neuroprosthetics should be submitted to Rehabilitation Engineering & Prosthetics/Orthotics; studies of non-centrally mediated rehabilitative methods of these conditions should be submitted to Musculoskeletal/Orthopedic Rehabilitation; and studies involving the development of psychosocial measures for use in rehabilitation settings should be submitted to Psychological Health & Social Reintegration.
+Note: Studies of TBI and stroke rehabilitation that include the initial development of neuroprosthetics should be submitted to Rehabilitation Engineering & Prosthetics/Orthotics; studies of non-centrally mediated rehabilitative methods of these conditions should be submitted to Musculoskeletal Health & Function Rehabilitation; and studies involving the development of psychosocial measures for use in rehabilitation settings should be submitted to Behavioral Health & Social Reintegration.
 Studies involving neuropathic pain and TBI should be submitted to Neuropathic Pain.
-TBI/Stroke studies involving tissue engineering should be submitted to Regenerative Medicine.
-Studies involving the peripheral sense organs and peripheral sensory rehabilitative techniques should be submitted to Sensory Systems/Communication Disorders.
+TBI/Stroke studies involving tissue engineering should be submitted to Regenerative Rehabilitation.
+Studies involving the peripheral sense organs and peripheral sensory rehabilitative techniques should be submitted to Sensory Systems & Communication Disorders.

 Research in this portfolio focuses on clinical and non-clinical improvements applicable to Veterans' recovery from traumatic injury and chronic limitations, particularly military-acquired conditions and diseases.
 Examples of research include, but are not limited to, research focusing on interventions such as exercise targeting sarcopenia, musculoskeletal body composition, functional ability (e.g. reducing falls) and autonomic function following neurological and metabolic disease; metabolism and metabolic disorders including nutrition as it relates to prevention and recovery from trauma or disease; the amelioration of vascular, cutaneous and musculoskeletal pain associated with trauma and disease; interventions to modulate inflammation, especially targeting tissue stabilization/limb salvation and wound care.
 Pre-clinical research studies can include methods of clinical biomechanics, muscular and cardiovascular physiology and metabolism, as it relates to functional outcomes.
 Research should have a clear translatable path toward improving the health and quality of life for Veterans.

-The Musculoskeletal/Orthopedic Rehabilitation program is managed by Timothy Brindle, PhD.
+The Musculoskeletal Health & Function program is managed by Timothy Brindle, PhD.

 Research in this multi-faceted portfolio address a broad range of rehabilitation research in some of the most common debilitating problems faced by Veterans, impacting their ability to interact with others through hearing, speech, and vision.
 Research encompasses, but is not limited to, the diagnosis and treatment of disorders related to: